MrMatch246/KeyLab_Essential_mk3_TGE/README.md

-Modified the Scripts for the Arturia KeyLab Essential Mk3 so that it auto arms a selected Track (doesnt work if any other track is manually armed)
+Modified the Scripts for the Arturia KeyLab Essential Mk3
-Fader 9 now controls the Master Volume instead of Current Track Volume Knob 9 now controls the Cue Volume.

-arm and master mod can be toggled independently
+Current Features (You can choose which to use):

+- Fader 9 controls Master(and knob 9 controls cue volume) instead of current track volume and pan

+- Enabled Auto Arm

+- Pressing the TAP button doubles as holding a Shift Button that unlocks the following options:

+- TAP + Rewind / FastForward = previous/next device in chain

+- TAP + Context button 1 (The one that Arms the current Track) now SOLOs the Current Track

+(TAP/Shift can be used as either both, only Shift mode or only TAP mode)

 Install: